What is a Demand Side Platform (DSP)? Benefits & Features Explained. Best In The Market Listed & More

 DSPs & Ad Networks – what’s the difference?

 Many ad networks have started offering RTB capabilities while many DSPs are doing what ad networks are by buying up inventory and reselling it with added margins.
-Only time can truly tell, but it looks like the next generation of ad networks have already started to emerge in the form of modern-day platforms.
+Only time can truly tell, but it looks like the next generation of ad networks has already started to emerge in the form of modern-day platforms.

-DSPs and DMPs: a match made in Heaven
+DSPs and DMPs: A Match Made in Heaven

 A Data Management Platform (DMP) should not be confused with a DSP.
 They are not the same.
 The definition of a DMP is a tool or software that gathers information on audiences, also known as audience data, and presents it to different parties within the advertising industry in a useful manner.